Probing excited-state dynamics of transmon ionization: Comparisons with numerical simulations

 \section{Comparisons with numerical simulations}

 We now compare the experimental results to theory.
 The coupled semiclassical equations for the transmon state $\ket{\psi(t)}$ and the resonator field $\alpha(t)$ in the rotating frame are

 The last term of \cref{eq: alpha_dot} describes the backaction of the transmon on the resonator field and captures all transmon-induced resonator nonlinearities within the semiclassical framework.
 Note that we performed the rotating-wave approximation on the resonator drive $\varepsilon(t)$.
 Our model does not include transmon relaxation or the weak interaction with the neighboring qubit described above, both of which are observed in the experiment.
 However, these processes are expected to be most relevant during the slow ring-down, after the multiphoton ionization that is of interest to us has already occurred.
-Indeed, the relaxation times of the most relevant states are longer or comparable to the duration ($\qty{12}{\us}$) of the pulse sequence.
+Indeed, the relaxation times of the most relevant states are longer or comparable to the duration ($\qty{12.2}{\us}$) of the pulse sequence\rr{; see \cref{sec: t1_correlation} for more details about the impact of $T_1$ on observed ionization result}.
 Moreover, we show in \cref{sec: QAQBswap} that for the high powers at which ionization occurs, population transfer to the neighboring qubit is negligible during the resonator ramp-up.

 To highlight the population transfer between the qubit subspace and higher excited states that occurs during the pulse sequence, we report the total population in the qubit subspace $P_{\leq 1}$ and the total population in the leakage subspace $P_{\geq 2}$.
 We plot these experimentally measured populations as a function of the maximum mean photon number $\bar n_{r, {\rm max}}$ in \cref{fig: 3_comparisons} (dots).
-We investigate two specific multiphoton resonances: the $\ket{0} \leftrightarrow \ket{6}$ resonance in \cref{fig: 3_comparisons}(a, b) and the $\ket{1} \leftrightarrow \ket{7}$ resonance in \cref{fig: 3_comparisons}(d, f).
+We investigate two specific multiphoton resonances: the $\ket{0} \leftrightarrow \ket{6}$ resonance in \cref{fig: 3_comparisons}(a, b) and the $\ket{1} \leftrightarrow \ket{7}$ resonance in \cref{fig: 3_comparisons}(d, e).